 In 2006, he became a professor at the U.S. Army JAG Legal Center and School in Charlottesville, Virginia.
 He taught evidence, capital litigation, high profile cases, trial advocacy, criminal procedure and criminal law.
 While on faculty, Professor Coombs was selected to deploy to Iraq in support of the Law and Order Task Force in Baghdad as a judicial advisor in 2008.
 He mentored and assisted 16 Iraqi prosecutors and 27 investigative judges to help build essential Iraqi capacity for independent, evidence-based and transparent adjudication of cases.
 He also developed and implemented a case management system that allowed the Baghdad court to track, monitor and manage its caseload of over 1,600 criminal cases.

-Through over 17 years of military service, Professor Coombs received seven Meritorious Service Medals, the Army Commendation Medal, the Army Achievement Medal, the National Defense Service Medal, the Armed Forces Expeditionary Medal, the Global War on Terrorism Expeditionary Medal, the Global War on Terrorism Service Medal, the Army Service Ribbon, and the Overseas Service Ribbon.
+Over the course of his military career, Professor Coombs received seven Meritorious Service Medals, the Army Commendation Medal, the Army Achievement Medal, the National Defense Service Medal, the Armed Forces Expeditionary Medal, the Global War on Terrorism Expeditionary Medal, the Global War on Terrorism Service Medal, the Army Service Ribbon, and the Overseas Service Ribbon.

 United States v.
 Blazier – So Exactly Who Needs an Invitation to the Dance, The Army Lawyer, July 2010, at 15